 Persian cats require an indoor, protected environment that is preferably calm and quiet, in tune with their refined sensibilities.
 Like with most cats, boisterous, rough-housing children may not be appreciated.
 Though Persian cats like a quiet environment, it's important, as with all cats, to give them access to stimulating toys and opportunities to play, to avoid boredom.

 Remarkably, Persians, unlike most other cat breeds, like to have their feet planted firmly on terra firma, and do not aspire to reach great heights.
 That means you don't need to construct a complex network of perches throughout your home to accommodate them, which is convenient.

+Where are Persian cats from?
 While the precise origin of the Persian cat is shrouded in mystery, it's clear they originated in the Persian empire, which today refers to Iran, a country formed over the center of the ancient Persian empire.
 However, muddying this theory a bit, early hieroglyphics depict long-haired cats that resemble Persian cats.
 This makes it difficult to know when exactly the Persian cat came to be.

 The first cat shows in Great Britain featured Persian cats, and by 1900, Americans were smitten and began importing them.
-From there, Persians cats' popularity caught on like wildfire worldwide.
+From there, Persian cats' popularity caught on like wildfire worldwide.
 Today, Persian cats remain a popular and beloved breed.

-"Sweet, gentle and quiet with a grand touch of the show-off" best describe the irrepressible and adorable Persian cat.
+"Sweet, gentle, and quiet with a grand touch of the show-off" best describe the irrepressible and adorable Persian cat.

 Persians do not demand constant access to your lap like some breeds do, yet they are utterly responsive to your lavish affection when they are in the mood.
 Persians love to decorate furniture by draping themselves over the top of the sofa or their favorite chair.